samuraibeach/samurai/activities.md

 [Tomaree National Park](https://www.nationalparks.nsw.gov.au/things-to-do/walking-tracks/tomaree-head-summit-walk "Tomaree"){:target="_blank"} fringes the towns of Nelson Bay, Shoal Bay, Boat Harbour and Anna Bay.
 The National Park conserves 2318 hectares of sand dunes, heathland, forested areas, and over 20km of rocky coastline and beaches.
 Important flora and fauna habitats are protected as well as Aboriginal cultural heritage.
 Exploring the park by foot or bicycle is easy via the trail system and is the best way to spot native animals - Koalas, Kangaroos, Wallabys, and birdlife.

-Beach hike to the Lighthouse, climb Tomaree Headlands, bush walk in Tomaree National Park.
+Beach hike to the Lighthouse, climb Tomaree Headlands, Coastal walk in Tomaree National Park.

 Your options for visiting Port Stephens are as diverse as Australia itself.
 Getaway from the city for a few days or stop over on the East Coast Aussie Backpacker Trail.
 It's easily accessible and definitely worth a visit.